 The theory and practice of shielded metal arc welding - stick (SMAW) are featured in this course.
 Process techniques using various types of mild steel electrodes in the four positions are practiced.
 Safety using shielded metal arc welding (SMAW) equipment, electrode classifications, welding currents or polarities, and the five basic welding joints are emphasized.
+(2 lec/2 lab)

-WLD 122 Welding Inspection and Testing
+WLD 122 Welding Inspection and Testina

 This course introduces the principles and applications of destructive and non-destructive testing and inspection of welds.
 Discontinuities or defects in weldments are identified using quality control, welding standards, and tools.
-Recommended Prereq: WLD120.
+Recommended Prereg: WLD120.
+(2 lec/0 lab) 2 sem hrs